kneerose-cyber/devops/kubernetes/kubernetes_componenets.md

  it uses pod label to track pod status, and head and forward requests to app pod and db pods types; 3
-    cluster IP (within the cluster) confined to cluster - within a cluster(DB), pod labels. node port - web application outside world create service node port, external IP and port load balancer service - between pods, drawback(expensive) - increase cost.
+    cluster IP (within the cluster) confined to cluster - within a cluster(DB), pod labels. node port - web application outside world creates service node port, external IP and port load balancer service - between pods, drawback(expensive) - increase cost.
 Ingres resources could be solutions

-* kube proxy - agent like kublet, primary purpose, connection and perform LB. front end and backend , pods communicate through services, provides stable Ip and services.
+* kube proxy - agent like kublet, primary purpose, connection and perform LB. front end and backend, pods communicate through services, provide stable Ip and services.

-* kube proxy have iptables, node A to node B connection.  watches for newly created services and endpoints, it updated ip tables with new ports and ip addresses, making it routable in the new kubenetics cluster. performs LB.
+* kube proxy has iptables, node A to node B connection.  watches for newly created services and endpoints, it updated IP tables with new ports and IP addresses, making it routable in the new Kubernetes cluster. performs LB.

 * DNS in Kubernetes
    core DNS pods and kube DNS,

-* Service discovery - pods don't communicate using IP address. pod is short-lived. pods use service objects to expose within and outside of the cluster. pobs labels to discovery from service labels.  consumer pod uses service discovery to connect to producer service.
+* Service discovery - pods don't communicate using IP address. a pod is short-lived. pods use service objects to expose within and outside of the cluster. pobs labels to discovery from service labels.  consumer pod uses service discovery to connect to producer service.
   service discovery -> env variables, DNS.  it will create DNS service ip on resolv. conf using dns name. pod to pod connection using DNS

-* Endpoint  (track IP address of pods that service send traffic to. pod ip added to endpoint ) frontend pod -> backend service -> backend pod backend service using labels and selectors to send traffic to backend pods kubectl get ep
+* Endpoint  (track IP address of pods that service sends traffic to. pod ip added to endpoint ) frontend pod -> backend service -> backend pod backend service using labels and selectors to send traffic to backend pods kubectl get ep